haekalyulianto/Flower_Recognition_MLP_CNN/README.md

-# Flower_Recognition_MLP_CNN
+# Flower Recognition
-Flower recognition using Multilayer Perceptron from scratch and Convolutional Neural Network with TensorFlow for machine learning class final exam
+Flower Recognition using Multilayer Perceptron and Convolutional Neural Network for Machine Learning Class